-- We have a community hub that provides a space for groups and individuals to meet, find out about and access health and wellbeing services, and enjoy a range of creative activities such as a Blokes Shed. - A community connector actively brokers connections for people who are isolated or lonely. - Conventional and complementary health services are integrated and culturally relevant .
-Health and wellbeing services are available at Poihākena Marae or other suitable venues. - Medical emergency services are available at night and in weekends - We start courageous conversations about mental health, drug and alcohol, family harm and suicide issues in Raglan . - A health literacy programme is initiated to ensure that health information available is user-friendly, useful and accurate. - Youth are educated and empowered to take responsibility for their health and wellbeing - We have a directory of local health and wellbeing services, including support groups and organisations. - An audit of wellbeing support groups in Raglan is carried out and gaps are identified.
+- We have a community hub that provides a space for groups and individuals to meet, find out about and access health and wellbeing services, and enjoy a range of creative activities such as a Blokes Shed. - " A community connector actively brokers connections for people who are isolated or lonely. - " Conventional and complementary health services are integrated and culturally relevant.
+Health and wellbeing services are available at Poihākena Marae or other suitable venues. - " Medical emergency services are available at night and in weekends - " We start courageous conversations about mental health, drug and alcohol, family harm and suicide issues in Raglan. - " A health literacy programme is initiated to ensure that health information available is user-friendly, useful and accurate. - " Create more awareness and support for community initiatives that provide services and goods for the community, e.g. Crop Swap, Tool Library, Community Gardens, etc. - " Youth are educated and empowered to take responsibility for their health and wellbeing

-- Families are supported through the provision of excellent childcare services and parenting programmes - We bring back the shopping bus, and provide more transport support for the older people to get to appointments. - We look at ways our community can support the police including community patrols - We engage with gangs to encourage dialogue, and look at how we can protect our young people - We research the presence and use of toxic chemicals in Raglan.
-We investigate ways to limit their use and mitigate their effects. - Everyone has the opportunity to participate in environmental care and restoration, to grow food and/or access local produce. - We promote community resilience initiatives such as Raglan Timebank and Crop Swap - We have regular community celebrations and activities that foster respect, caring, kindness and connection such as pot luck dinners, street barbecues and low cost family friendly events.
+- " We have a directory of local health and wellbeing services, including support groups and organisations. - " An audit of wellbeing support groups in Raglan is carried out and gaps are identified. - " Families are supported through the provision of excellent childcare services and parenting programmes - " We bring back the shopping bus, and provide more transport support for the older people to get to appointments. - " We look at ways our community can support the police including community patrols - " We research the presence and use of toxic chemicals in Raglan.
+We investigate ways to limit their use and mitigate their effects. - " Everyone has the opportunity to participate in environmental care and restoration, to grow food and/or access local produce. - " We promote community resilience initiatives such as Raglan Timebank and Crop Swap - " We have regular community celebrations and activities that foster respect, caring, kindness and connection such as pot luck dinners, street barbecues and low cost family friendly events. - " Public health nurses